liaoliaots/nestjs-redis/docs/latest/redis.md

 export class AppModule {}
 ```

-### Non-global
+### Non-Global

-By default, the `RedisModule` is registered in the global scope, so `RedisService` and `all redis clients defined` are available everywhere.
+By default, the `RedisModule` is registered in the global scope, so `RedisService` and all redis clients defined are available everywhere.

 You can change the behavior by modifying `isGlobal` parameter: